oguimbal/pgsql-ast-parser/readme.md

 🏃‍♀️ `pgsql-ast-parser` is a Postgres SQL syntax parser.
-It produces a typed AST tree, covering the most common syntaxes of pgsql.
+It produces a typed AST (Abstract Syntax Tree), covering the most common syntaxes of pgsql.

 **⚠** This parser does not support (yet) PL/pgSQL.
 It might not even cover some funky syntaxes.